20 Best Trap Workout and Exercises for Mass and Strength

 How To Do

-1. Using an overhand grip, grab on to a pull-up bar with your hands spaced wider than shoulder-width apart.
+1. Using an overhand grip, grab onto a pull-up bar with your hands spaced wider than shoulder-width apart.

-2. Hang on the bar with your arms fully extended and your chest high, while exaggerating the arch in your lower back.
+2. Hang on the bar with your arms fully extended and your chest high while exaggerating the arch in your lower back.

 3. Pull yourself up by squeezing your shoulder blades together and contracting your lats until your chin passes the bar.